 Summer Seminar - Creating a World Free of Nuclear Weapons

-This week long seminar is focused on developing the next generation of nonproliferation specialists and activists and will be held on May 25-30, 2020 at the Notre Dame Keough School of Global Affairs Washington D.C.
+This week long seminar is focused on developing the next generation of nonproliferation specialists and activists and will be held at the Notre Dame Keough School of Global Affairs Washington D.C.
 Office.

 This rigorous program is for rising college sophomores through graduating seniors and select graduate students, and is designed to equip students with multidisciplinary knowledge about nuclear nonproliferation and disarmament and to empower a new generation to contribute to wider efforts to stop nuclear proliferation and further reduce and ultimately eliminate nuclear weapons.